threefoldfoundation/books/content/web4/architecture_highlevel/inspired_by_nature.md

 - Just like we have trillions of cells in our body, so can billions of twins live next to each other
 - Each twin has memory, knows how to communicate, has knowledge, history, ...
-- Twins like cells cannot live without a body = TFGrid
+- Twins like cells cannot live without a body = TFGrid.

 ## This approach scales for ever